Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Basis-free version

-We prove Theorem~\ref{thm:HFKtoHFD2} by considering a bordered Heegaard diagram~$\HD_K$ for the knot complement with sufficiently large framing~$n$, in a way analogous to the surgery formula for Heegaard Floer homology~\cite{OS04:Knots}.
-For an analogous choice of bordered Heegaard diagram~$\HD$, the corresponding type $D$ module $\CFDa(\HD)=W^0\oplus W^1$, has generators which correspond to the generators of $V=V^0\oplus V^1$ as stated in the theorem, except for $W^1_{s}$ with $|s|< \frac{n}{4}$.
-Moreover, for $|s|\ge\frac{n}{4}$, the coefficient maps are as stated in the theorem.
-We then construct a quasi-isomorphism which fixes the cases with $\abs{s} < \frac{n}{4}$.
+We prove Theorem~\ref{thm:HFKtoHFD2} by considering a bordered Heegaard diagram~$\HD(n)$ for the knot complement with sufficiently large negative framing~$-n$, in a way analogous to the surgery formula for Heegaard Floer homology~\cite{OS04:Knots}.
+For an analogous choice of bordered Heegaard diagram~$\HD$, the corresponding type $D$ module, $\CFDa(\HD)=W^0\oplus W^1$,Wi has generators which correspond to the generators of $V=V^0\oplus V^1$ as stated in the theorem, except for $W^1_{s}$ with $|s|< \frac{n}{4}$.
+Moreover, again except for $W^1_s$ with $|s|<\frac{n}{4}$, the coefficient maps are as stated in the theorem.
+We then construct a homotopy equivalence which fixes the cases with $\abs{s} < \frac{n}{4}$.
 We give the proof after some preliminary lemmas.